jminjares4/Microprocessor-2-Lab-Template/doc_pages/lab6.md

 ## C helpful functions

 We have use queues in the previous lab to send data from one task to another.
 However, it this lab we need to send data from an interrupt to a task.
-Therefore, a special function is need to send data to the queue: **`xQueueSendFromISR()`**.
+Therefore, a special function is need to send data to the queue: <strong>`xQueueSendFromISR()`</strong>.
 Similar to the previous lab functions that we have use to send data in a queue, `xQueueSendFromISR` is similar with a different parameter.
-To keep it simple, please set `BaseType_t *pxHigherPriorityTaskWoken` parameter set to *`NULL`*.
+To keep it simple, please set `BaseType_t *pxHigherPriorityTaskWoken` parameter set to <i>`NULL`</i>.
 ~~~c
  BaseType_t xQueueSendFromISR(
                                 QueueHandle_t xQueue,